Please use our A-Z INDEX to navigate this site where page links may lead to other sites

 Ships are twice as efficient as trains and 10 times more efficient than trucks as a means of transporting goods around the world.
 We must then develop shipping sustainably for economic stability.

-We propose conducting research and development to define as far as it is possible from the studies and analysis of data obtained, to demonstrate that using wind and solar energy harvesting to assist heavy diesel oil bunker fuel of LNG powered ships (in the first instance) might provide more assistance to cargo and passenger ships than other wind and solar assisted projects, some of which are featured on this page below as direct competition, but also as developmental allies against a climate challenge, and to complement their work in proposing alternatives.
+We propose conducting research and development to define as far as it is possible from the studies and analysis of data obtained, to demonstrate that using wind and solar energy harvesting to assist heavy diesel oil bunker fuel, methanol, or LNG powered ships (in the first instance) might provide more assistance to cargo and passenger ships than other wind and solar assisted projects, some of which are featured on this page below as direct competition, but also as developmental allies against a climate challenge, and to complement their work in proposing alternatives.

 This blue growth inspired Proposal is to include the following work packages in combination and as a comprehensive package, though presently in draft form: